sourize/PricePulse/README.md

-# Nifty 50 Stock Price Prediction Using LSTM
+# PricePulse: Nifty 50 Stock Price Prediction Using LSTM

 ## Project Overview
 This project focuses on predicting the stock prices of the Nifty 50 index using a Long Short-Term Memory (LSTM) neural network.
 Initially, a regression model was implemented to predict stock prices, achieving an accuracy of 90%.
 Building upon that foundation, this project leverages LSTM, a specialized type of Recurrent Neural Network (RNN), to capture temporal dependencies in the stock market data for improved predictions.